adnanian/atw-flatiron-cli-project/README.md

 in the world of that language, and even whether that language is still spoken, or has gone extinct.
 You additionally have the ability to make changes to the database as you see fit.

 The core technologies of this application are <a href="https://www.python.org/downloads/">Python 3.8.13</a> and <a href="https://sqlitebrowser.org/dl/">SQLite3</a>.
 So if you wish to run this application on your machine, make sure you have both installed on it first.
+Along with python code comes with one database (language_categories.db), which consists of two tables: classifications and languages.
+This database represents the one-to-many relationship.
+A classification has many languages.
+A language belongs to one classification.

 ## Installation & Execution